Self-determination

+Self-determination refers to a people's right to form its own political entity, and internal self-determination is the right to representative government with full suffrage.

-The right of a people to self-determination is a cardinal principle in modern international law (commonly regarded as a jus cogens rule), binding, as such, on the United Nations as authoritative interpretation of the Charter's norms.
-It states that peoples, based on respect for the principle of equal rights and fair equality of opportunity, have the right to freely choose their sovereignty and international political status with no interference.
+Self-determination is a cardinal principle in modern international law, binding, as such, on the United Nations as an authoritative interpretation of the Charter's norms.
+The principle does not state how the decision is to be made, nor what the outcome should be (whether independence, federation, protection, some form of autonomy or full assimilation), and the right of self-determination does not necessarily include a right to an independent state for every ethnic group within a former colonial territory.
+Further, no right to secession is recognized under international law.

-The concept was first expressed in the 1860s, and spread rapidly thereafter.
-During and after World War I, the principle was encouraged by both Soviet Premier Vladimir Lenin and United States President Woodrow Wilson.
-Having announced his Fourteen Points on 8 January 1918, on 11 February 1918 Wilson stated: "National aspirations must be respected; people may now be dominated and governed only by their own consent.
+The concept emerged with the rise of nationalism in the 19th century and came into prominent use in the 1860s, spreading rapidly thereafter.
+During and after World War I, a general principle of self-determination was proclaimed by United States President Woodrow Wilson and others.
+Having announced his Fourteen Points on 8 January 1918, on 11 February 1918, Wilson stated: "National aspirations must be respected; people may now be dominated and governed only by their own consent.
 'Self determination' is not a mere phrase; it is an imperative principle of action."

-During World War II, the principle was included in the Atlantic Charter, declared on 14 August 1941, by Franklin D. Roosevelt, President of the United States, and Winston Churchill, Prime Minister of the United Kingdom, who pledged The Eight Principal points of the Charter.
+However, neither Wilson and Lloyd George nor Lenin and Trotsky considered the peoples of the Global South as the main target for their statements supporting self-determination.
+Nevertheless, their rhetoric resonated far beyond the European audiences they aimed to reach.
+During World War II, the principle was included in the Atlantic Charter, jointly declared on 14 August 1941 by Franklin D. Roosevelt, President of the United States, and Winston Churchill, Prime Minister of the United Kingdom, who pledged The Eight Principal points of the Charter.
 It was recognized as an international legal right after it was explicitly listed as a right in the UN Charter.

-The principle does not state how the decision is to be made, nor what the outcome should be, whether it be independence, federation, protection, some form of autonomy or full assimilation.
-Neither does it state what the delimitation between peoples should be—nor what constitutes a people.
-There are conflicting definitions and legal criteria for determining which groups may legitimately claim the right to self-determination.

-Broadly speaking, the term self-determination also refers to the free choice of one's own acts without external compulsion.
+Implementing the right to self-determination can be politically difficult, in part because there are multiple interpretations of what constitutes a people and which groups may legitimately claim the right to self-determination.
+As World Court judge Ivor Jennings put it: "the people cannot decide until somebody decides who are the people".

 History

 Pre-20th century

-The norm of self-determination can be originally traced to the American and French revolutions.
-The European revolutions of 1848, the post-World War I settlement at Versailles, and the decolonization movement after World War II shaped and established the norm.
+The norm of self-determination can be traced to the American and French revolutions, and the emergence of nationalism.
+The European revolutions of 1848, the post-World War I settlement at Versailles, and the decolonization movement after World War II shaped and established the norm in international law.
+The American example has been seen as the earliest assertion of the right of national self-determination, although this was argued primarily in terms of resistance to a despotic ruler rather than appeals to a 'natural right' of peoples to determine their political fate, the latter emerging with the independence of Spanish colonies in Latin America.

-Empires

-The world possessed several traditional, continental empires such as the Ottoman, Russian, Austrian/Habsburg, and the Qing Empire.
-Political scientists often define competition in Europe during the Modern Era as a balance of power struggle, which also induced various European states to pursue colonial empires, beginning with the Spanish and Portuguese, and later including the British, French, Dutch, and German.

-During the early 19th century, competition in Europe produced multiple wars, most notably the Napoleonic Wars.
-After this conflict, the British Empire became dominant and entered its "imperial century", while nationalism became a powerful political ideology in Europe.

-Later, after the Franco-Prussian War in 1870, "New Imperialism" was unleashed with France and later Germany establishing colonies in Middle East, Southeast Asia, the South Pacific, and Africa.
-Japan also emerged as a new power.
-Multiple theaters of competition developed across the world: